googlefonts/variable-components-in-ufo/README.md

 #### Axes

-The value for the `axes` key is a list of axis descriptions, each of which is a dictionary with the following items:
+The value for the `axes` key is a non-empty list of axis descriptions, each of which is a dictionary with the following items:

 | key | value |
 |-|-|